arobertov/Programming-fundametals-course/README.md

 # SoftUniExercises
-Here is my exercises for Softumi training
+Here is my exercises for Softumi training.
+This is remote change it.